dangkhoa2708/react-native-animation-challenges/README.md

 cd pod & pod install
 ```
 Go to ios folder -> open xcworkspace file with xcode and you're ready to go

-## Android
-I mainly do quick code and test on IOS, but open it with Android Studio should work